And what it is, is what it always will be. Is it?

 Apparently Brandon is the Saviors’ number one fan, because he tries to whistle like them and then waxes on to Negan about how the Saviors used to run shit until Rick Grimes showed up.
 Negan doesn’t say much here, as he’s playing it safe, but Brandon figures that Negan is headed back to the sanctuary.
 In addition, seems Brandon heard that Negan made Rick cut off Carl’s hand and then Negan shot Carl.

 This gets under Negan’s skin, as he not only denies this, but is adamant that he would never kill a kid.
+Sure about that, Negan?
 A spooked Brandon now agrees, saying that they’re both Negan.

 Brandon’s probably gonna die.
 The two happen upon a twisted barbed wire trap and figure this is the work of the skin freaks.
 Before the two can decide whether to go forth, a walker gets the drop on Negan.
 However, he manages to wrap his walking stick through the barbed wire and slices off the walker’s head.
 He then smashes it under his boot.
 Hey, points for creativity.